PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroIntoRegressionAndMachineLearning.md

 sort: 15
 ---
 # Block B: A primer
-Today is a sneak peek into the next block: an introduction to machine learning and all kinds of regression and classification fun.
-So, today we'll explore linear regression models and machine learning models.
-First, there are video and text explanations followed by some exercises and a short mock-exam.
+Today is a sneak peek into the next block: an introduction to machine learning, testing your statistical analyses and what consitutes a good or bad prediction.
+So, today we'll explore some theoretical concepts which won't be part of the conference poster for this block.
+Finally, we'll have a short mock-exam to play around with some concepts we learn today.

 Learning objectives:
 - Test Statistics: confidence intervals, p-values and ;
 - Machine learning primer
-- What happens when predictions fail;
-- What happens when predictions succeed.
+- Good and bad predictions.

 Table of contents:
-1. Test Statistics: 2 hours
+1. Test Statistics: 1 hour
+2. Good and bad predictions: 1 hour
-2. Machine learning: 1 hours
+3. Machine learning: 1 hours
-3. Mock Assessment: 1 hour
+4. Mock Assessment: 1 hour

 Good luck!